gerardog/gsudo/README.md

   When I created `gsudo`, there were other `sudo` packages on most Windows popular package managers such as `Chocolatey` and `Scoop`, so I had no other choice to pick another name. `gsudo` installers create an alias for `sudo`, so feel free to use `sudo` on your command line to invoke `gsudo`.

-- Why `.Net Framework 4.6`?
+- Why did you migrated from `.Net Framework 4.6` to `.Net Core 7.0`?

-  Because 4.6 is included in every Windows 10/11 installation. `.Net Core` requires additional installation steps and provides no substantial benefit since `gsudo` is Windows-specific.
-(Other platforms can use the standard *nix sudo.)
+  Starting from v1.4.0, it is built using `.Net 7.0` NativaAOT.
+It loads faster and uses less memory, and runs on machines without any .Net runtime installed.
+Prior versions `<v1.3.0` used .Net 4.6, because it was included in every Windows 10/11 installation.

 - Is `gsudo` a port of `*nix sudo`?